Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 2. Get store specific data (optional)
 3. Initialize your application functionality

-So let's look a little closer on how to create a your embedded server-side application:
+So let's look a little closer on how to create a your native server-side application:

 #### 1. Decrypt the payload from the Ecwid Control Panel